 -> The other important factor that affects bank valuation is – Cost of borrowings.
 The most effective way for a bank to decrease its cost of borrowings is to get more money through deposits rather than external borrowings.
-Interest rate on deposits is much lower than interest rate on borrowings.
+The interest rate on deposits is much lower than the interest rate on borrowings.

 As a result, a bank having a wider reach (like SBI, HDFC, ICICI) will have an advantage over other smaller banks with limited reach because the bigger banks would have already started tapping the potential customers in the market.

 Another important thing to note here is that once banks acquire customers, they get added to the bank’s network as they get a debit/credit card and the network gets more valuable as more and more customers start using the same network for financial transactions.